-Possibility Thinking versus Probability Thinking
+POSSIBILITY Thinking versus PROBABILITY Thinking (Achievement Nudge)

-When people hear that they can’t lick their elbow – many try it.
+These two kinds of thinking exist in even less dangerous tasks.
+For example, when people hear that they can’t lick their elbow – many try it.
 Some have even proven the “fact” wrong.
-There are YouTube videos of people with freakishly long (or some might say “wonderfully long”) tongues who have proven that licking your elbow is possible!
-However, when people hear, “You can’t survive a jump from a 10-story building” – no one goes out and tries THAT!
+There are YouTube videos of people with freakishly long (or some might say “wonderfully long”) tongues, or incredible flexibility, who have proven that licking your elbow is possible!

 What’s the difference?
 The difference is in two types of thinking: “Possibility Thinking” and “Probability Thinking.”
 Licking your elbow MAY be possible, but surviving a 10-story jump is NOT probable.